 Perhaps the biggest news this week was that the lawsuit between the ACLU and the Department of Veterans Affairs.
 Over land in Los Angeles, the ACLU is alleging that the land, deed to the VA to provide housing for homeless veterans, is not being used as it was intended.
 The NYT offered an editorial about the situation this week.

 Secretary Shaun Donovan had a thing or two to say about veteran homelessness on the HUD blog, The HUDdle.
 Writing about his experience before the National Coalition for Homeless Veterans, he called the effort to end homeless veterans, “beyond political” – a sentiment that we can all get behind.

 But some things are political.

-, state judiciaries are getting into the game of balancing state budgets.
+According to a piece in the NYT, state judiciaries are getting into the game of balancing state budgets.
 As governors and legislators try to balance their budgets, some are being taken to court over their decisions.
 And some judiciaries are reversing budget decisions, compelling lawmakers to respect constitutional standards despite their empty pocketbooks.

-ran a touching story about the impact of reduced assistance on one crisis center serving far too many people and families experiencing homelessness.
+And the effects of these decisions are tangible at the local level.
+Today, the Worcester Telegram & Gazette ran a touching story about the impact of reduced assistance on one crisis center serving far too many people and families experiencing homelessness.
 While the staff there clearly does what they can, slashed budgets – and an end to rent subsidies – are leaving people with few, if any, options.

-For more news clips from the week, check out the Alliance website
+For more news clips from the week, check out the Alliance website.